ranverdian/rvn-weatherapp/README.md

 # rvn-weatherapp
-Web-Based weather application using Vanilla Javascript, HTML.
-CSS and Dark Sky API that displaying weather and temperature in one region.
+Web-Based weather application using Vanilla Javascript, HTML, CSS and Dark Sky API that displaying weather and temperature in one region.